SnehaRachel/Basic_Sentiment_Analysis_with_scikit-learn/README.md

 The dataset has already been split into the training, test and validation sets.
 In this program, the train and test sets have been combined and split again using train_test_split.
 The validation dataset is ignored as evaluation of the model is beyond the scope of the program.

-The kaggle dataset used can be accessed here: https://www.kaggle.com/datasets/columbine/imdb-dataset-sentiment-analysis-in-csv-format
+The kaggle dataset can be accessed here: https://www.kaggle.com/datasets/columbine/imdb-dataset-sentiment-analysis-in-csv-format

 The Random Forest Classifier and Support Vector Machine yield the best accuracy(85.65) followed by the Naive Bayes Classifier(78.26).